WJ4IoT/Sunscreen/README.md

 Steps in the automation are (see: (see ![automation file](https://github.com/WJ4IoT/Sunscreen/blob/main/sunscreen_automation.yaml))

 - Triggers: timer not idle or sunscreen criteria sensor changed
-- Conditions: only continue when there is a change in status and not in manual modus (unless it is critical)
+- Conditions: only continue when there is a change in status and not in manual or not-idle modus (unless it is critical)
 - Perform sunscreen actions and (re)set timer

 Inside the UI you can create a new automatio, go into YAML view and copy this file